Visit the BC's provincial COVID-19 vaccination website to register for a vaccination and get up-to-date information and help.

 A vaccine is a product that produces immunity to a specific disease, such as COVID-19.
 When you have immunity to COVID-19, which is a serious and sometimes fatal disease, it means you may be exposed to it without developing severe illness.

-To learn more about COVID-19 vaccines, please visit the BC Centre for Disease Control COVID-19 webpage where you can learn more about tye types of vaccines available in BC, vaccine safety, and vaccine effectiveness.
+BC Centre for Disease Control COVID-19 webpage where you can learn more about the types of vaccines available in BC, vaccine safety, vaccine effectiveness, and common side effects.

 Vaccine Safety